 What Doesn’t Count as Wrongful Termination

-This means that it's usually legal for your employer to terminate your employment unexpectedly, without advanced warning, and to decline to provide a reason for your termination.
+This means that it's usually legal for your employer to terminate your employment unexpectedly, without advance warning, and to decline to provide a reason for your termination.

 In fact, many employers choose to offer as little notice or explanation as possible, even going so far as to characterize the termination as a layoff, rather than take the risk of violating the law by providing a reason that later turns out to be discriminatory.